mahaloz/mahaloz.re/_posts/2019-10-21-netflix-cve.md

 `else if (conn->content_len < (int64_t) buffered_len)`
 which will pass and do:
 `body_len = (int) conn->content_len;`
-This allows a large 64 bit negative value (larger than 32 bit), to be converted into 32 bits, which allows the negativeness to be dropped.
+This allows a large 64-bit negative value (larger than 32 bit), to be converted into 32 bits, which allows the negativeness to be dropped.
 So a value passed of
 length: `-13377777777777 (0xfffff3d53e4ec38f)`, gets converted to
 1045349263--allowing an arbitrary length read of a memory location.